 - Add water as needed in small quantities and bind a little stiff yet soft dough.
 Since grated cabbage releases water, less water is required to bind the dough compared with normal plain paratha dough.

-- Cover the dough with muslin cloth and set aside for 15 minutes to settle.
+- Cover the dough and set aside for 15 minutes to settle.
 After 15 minutes, drizzle 1-teaspoon oil over its surface and knead again for a minute.
 Divide it into 7-equal portions, give them a round ball shape and press between your palms to give a shape of round pattie.

 - Take 1/2 cup wheat flour in a plate for dusting.
 Coat one pattie with dry wheat flour and place on a wooden board (rolling board).